In Life’s Dance, Do You Partner With What You Want Or What You Fear?

 So what do you do with your world of fears?

 - Don’t resist them.
 That just makes them bigger and harder to overcome.
-Instead get busy with looking inside your own hearts and minds.
+Instead get busy with looking inside your own heart and mind.

 - Dig in the cave where the fear has rooted itself.
 Dig it up.